ericmikkelsen/important-sunflower/content/our-team.md

 weight = 3

 +++
+## Mary E. Ubatuba, DVM

+Dr. Mary Ubatuba is a lifelong resident of the western suburbs of the Chicagoland area.
+As a child, she could mark the periods of her life by the presence of the family pets, including her first cat Violet.
+After attending Northwestern University, she chose to attend Veterinary School at the University of Illinois in Campaign-Urbana, accompanied by her cats Pookie and Mona.

+Following graduation in 2005, she moved to Bryan-College Station, Texas for a year long small animal rotating internship at Texas A&M University.
+Upon completion, she returned to the Chicago area to hone her diagnostic and surgical skills as an associate at the Animal Care Clinic of Homer Glen.
+In 2009, she transitioned into a position as the Chief of Staff at the Animal Clinic at New Lenox, where she grew the practice to include 3 doctors, and recently also served over as Chief of Staff at Lincolnway Animal Hospital while maintaining her position at New Lenox.

+Dr. Ubatuba has always regarded herself primarily as a feline focused doctor, earning the Feline Friendly certification for the New Lenox Clinic, and maintaining her membership with the American Association of Feline Practitioners.
+With a particular love of diagnostics and dental surgery, she is thrilled to move to Abbeywood Cat Hospital in order to serve families of the western suburbs.

 ## Andrea, Licensed Veterinary Technician

 Originally from the Plainfield area, Andrea is a 2004 graduate of Joliet Junior College where she majored in Veterinary Medical Technology.
 She joined the staff at Abbeywood Cat Hospital in March 2004 as a Licensed Veterinary Technician.
 Andrea is the proud owner of two cats, and manages to find time to bake, scrapbook, watch movies and golf.
 The camaraderie she shares with her co-workers is just one of the many perks Andrea lists as part of her job at Abbeywood.